31. Central America part 1 – 2013

 Our private patio, not visible from any other cabin, had a private Jacuzzi, comfortable chairs and a view of the ocean.

-The beach area is lovely, with a restaurant, a pool bar, and a pool.
+The beach area was lovely, with a restaurant, a pool bar, and a pool.
 Lunch can be ordered right from the lounge chairs.
 The food and service were top notch.
 It was a perfect place to just relax (that’s me in the hammock) and feel pampered.
 Unfortunately, the surf was a bit rough for me.

 Lapa Rios at the Osa Peninsula